numbers, not adjectives — D. J. C. MacKay

 Signatories

-Click to sign this declaration via email or email seperately to cer54 at cam.ac.uk (your email address won’t be published).
+Click to sign this declaration via email or email separately to cer54 at cam.ac.uk (your email address won’t be published).

 name | role | location |